alinush/alinush.github.io/_posts/2024-10-18-The-sumcheck-protocol.md

 {: .note}
 HyperPLONK[^CBBZ22e] gives a technique to reduce the proof size.
 For example, when using KZG commitments, the proof is reduced to (1) $\mu\times \Gr_1 + \mu\times \F$ elements and (2) a batch evaluation proof[^BDFG20], IIUC.

+## Academic work

+There have been many interesting advances on sumcheck, some of which I ran into recently:

+ - Fold-divide-and-conquer sumcheck[^LMN25]
+ - HyperPLONK includes many interesting sumcheck-based sub-protocols[^CBBZ22e]
+ - ZK sumchecks[^BDFplus25e]
+ - Inner product checks in $\log^\*$ rounds[^ARR25e]
+ - Time-space trade-offs for sumcheck[^CFFZ24e]

+{: .note}
+This list is by no means exhaustive, nor is it meant to be inclusive.
+I'm just trying to keep track of _some_ interesting works.

 ## Conclusion